 Many highly accomplished professionals find themselves without a network when they need it most.
 It’s no secret that the market is volatile, making the career market volatile as well.
 You would be well served to actively cultivate a network before you need it.
 But networking is not just a job search strategy.
 Make that mistake at your own peril.

 Want to move up in your organization?
+Recover from a recent rejection?
 Build a reputation in your community?
 Re-configure your work life due to a change in your personal life?
 Thinking ahead to retirement?
 A job or career change?
 Given that we get things done through others, the relationships we build are clearly critical to reaching our goals.

 Now I’m going to get really radical here and say that Introverts have the ability to be better networkers than extroverts.
 Yep.
 It’s true.

 If you buy my definition, then you will also buy that we can’t build mutually beneficial relationships without LISTENING.
-And you know that introverts are better listeners.
-Extraverts are just waiting for you to shut up so they can talk again.
+And you know that introverts are often better listeners.

 Your ability to build and maintain key relationships is critical – relationships inside your department, cross-functionally, with professionals in other organizations in similar roles, with recruiters, etc. To a great extent, you are the product.
 And in your relationships, you teach people who you are, what you do, what your organization does, what your goals are- and you learn theirs.